elastic/kibana/src/plugins/kibana_usage_collection/server/collectors/management/README.md

 }),
 ```

-The value of any UI setting marked as `sensitive` will be reported as a boolean `true` instead of the actual value.
+The value of any UI setting marked as `sensitive` will be reported as a keyword `[REDACTED]` instead of the actual value.
 This hides the actual sensitive information while giving us some intelligence over which fields the users are interactive with the most.